benbarraclough/BeerGoggleGames/README.md

 - Node version errors when installing: use Node 20 (see `.nvmrc`).
 In CI this is automatic.
 - Editor shows "Cannot find module 'astro:content'": run `npm run sync` once (auto-runs on install/dev/build).
-- Content maintenance workflow fails: ensure it installs dependencies.
-This repo’s workflow does `npm ci` before running scripts.
+- Content maintenance: run locally with `npm run maintenance` to reproduce issues, then commit fixes.
 - Build broken on PRs: check the CI workflow (`.github/workflows/ci.yml`) which runs install → sync → typecheck → build to surface issues early.

 ## Linting & Formatting